Updated August 2020

 Still Curious?
 Check out the upcoming Florida Tiny House Festival

-Hosted by United Tiny House at Bill Frederick Park, the annual Tiny Living Festival Florida is a 3-day celebration of all things tiny.
+The annual Florida Tiny House Festival is a multi-day celebration of all things tiny.
 Tour tiny homes, school bus conversions, RVs and more or attend workshops to learn more about the tiny home movement.
 There will also be live music, food trucks, educational talks and more.
-This year’s festival is November 22 – 24, 2019.
-Tickets are $15 for a one-day pass or $20 for a two-day pass.
+The next festival is planned for November 21 – 22, 2020 and will be held at The Villages Polo Park.
+Tickets are $10-$15 for a two-day pass.
 The ticket page provides a run down of safety measures and protocols in place this year.

 Disclosure: Orlando Lakefront Tiny Home and RV Community provided me with a discounted nightly rate.